midblep/midblep/README.md

 💻 I enjoy coding beyond work, but am also into tons of other tech like building computers, playing games, managing networks/infrastructure and flying drones!

+## **Note**

+I've primarily used GitLab for the past years and recently started using GitHub as my main platform, so I'm still working on moving over repositories and flairing the place up!

 ## **My links**
 Personal Website: [bartindustries.com](https://bartindustries.com/)<br/>